 Jan 20, 2010

-Would you agree that the prime purpose of leaders is to develop their people to produce world class results, whatever market sector they are in?
+The prime purpose of leaders is to develop their people to produce world class results, whatever market sector they are in?
 And leaders need to pay attention to developing themselves and their people to consistently thrive and grow during change, no matter what is thrown at them.
 This takes robustness and resilience, especially in times of crisis.

 Knowing how to do this helps, and having a process to follow makes things much easier.
 As with any good engineering system if you do things in the right order, everything will fit, holding together in the strongest possible way.

 Compare the process of leading and developing people with driving a car – and what we are talking here is a manual car with 4 gears.
-As with the car, the idea is to move your people into 4th gear as quickly and smoothly as possible, for optimum performance.
+As with the car, the idea is to move your people into 4th gear as quickly and smoothly as possible, for optimum high performance.
 You get off to the best possible start by starting in first gear.
 If you start in 2nd things are a bit sluggish and slow.
 Trying to start in 3rd is extremely difficult and could actually cause damage.

 Of course some ‘models’ allow you to move more quickly and smoothly through the gears than others.
 Your skill as a leader is knowing how to drive each ‘model’ for first class performance, beautifully and well and getting your whole team into 4th gear as quickly as you can.
 Beware, if you never move into 4th gear you are certainly mishandling things and will never know what your ‘car’ is capable of.